tenequm/ansible-php/README.md

     php_use_managed_ini: true

 By default, all the extra defaults below are applied through the php.ini included with this role.
-You can self-manage your php.ini file (if you need more flexility in its configuration) by setting this to `false` (in which case all the below variables will be ignored).
+You can self-manage your php.ini file (if you need more flexility in its configuration) by setting this to `false` (in this case all the below variables will be ignored).

     php_memory_limit: "256M"
     php_max_execution_time: "60"